 7. Heat up the ice cream scoop – This is a great way to quickly heat up an ice cream scoop so that it just cuts through ice cream and makes it easy to scoop out.

 8. Roasting peppers– There’s nothing like the taste of a perfectly roasted pepper.
-Char the skin of the pepper and then you can either peel the skin or leave the skin on a for that great roasted pepper taste.
+Char the skin of the pepper, and then you can either peel the skin or leave the skin on for that great roasted pepper taste.
 This works great for sweet and chili peppers.

-9. Melt chocolate – Add some milk or dark chocolate to a metal container and then heat the container with your kitchen torch, you have yummy chocolate goodness in just a few minutes for your favorite ice cream or other dessert.
-It will also give the chocolate a nice glossy appearance.
+9. Melt chocolate – Add milk or dark chocolate to a metal container and heat the container with your kitchen torch.
+You have yummy chocolate goodness for your favorite ice cream or other dessert in just a few minutes.
+It will also give the chocolate a nice, glossy appearance.

 10. Browning meat – A kitchen torch is a great way to brown meat.
 Just before you’re ready to serve, use the kitchen torch to brown the top of the meat.
-It will give your meal a finished, savory look and will really enhance the flavor.
+It will give your meal a finished, savory look and enhance flavor.

 These are just a fraction of the things you can create to experiment with a culinary torch.
 If you haven’t tried using a torch in the kitchen, give it a try, it will open up a whole new cooking experience.